BedrockStreaming/hsdo/README.md

 ### Server Only

-`SERVER_ASG_NAMES`: List of names of ASG where to find your target servers.
+`SERVER_ASG_NAMES`: List of ASG names where to find target servers (EC2 instances for which HAProxy will load balance traffic).
 May be a list, separated with comma.
 If `aws` mode enabled.
 Default to ` `.

 `CONSUL_API_URL`: Consul Address where to find your target servers.
 If `consul` mode enabled.
 Default to ` `.